wp-plugins/catablog/readme.txt

 Highlighted Features:

+* Generate individual and category pages for your entire catalog.
 * Filter by multiple categories with one ShortCode.
+* Localized for Spanish, Swedish and German.
 * Sort your catalog by order, title, date or randomly.
 * Add multiple images to a catalog item.
 * Control exactly how your catalog HTML code is rendered.
-* Use Categories to organize your catalog display.
 * Import and Export your catalog in XML and CSV formats.
 * Compatible with WordPress MultiSite and Network Activation.
-* Automatically import new image files into the catalog.
+* Upload images with FTP and automatically import new files into the catalog.
-* The Options Page is well organized and supports many configurations.
+* The Options Page is well organized and supports many configurable settings.
 * Easy management of your catalog with superiorly designed admin controls.

 Please remember that CataBlog is written, maintained, supported and documented by Zachary Segal.
 CataBlog is free software, and as such comes with absolutely no warranty or guarantee of service.
 Please feel free to visit http://catablog.illproductions.com and http://www.illproductions.com for more information about CataBlog and Zachary anytime.